istio/istio.io/content/docs/setup/kubernetes/install/helm/index.md

     {{< /warning >}}

-1. Verify that all `58` Istio CRDs were committed to the Kubernetes api-server using the following command:
+1. Verify all `58` Istio CRDs were committed to the Kubernetes API-server using the following command:

     {{< text bash >}}
     $ kubectl get crds | grep 'istio.io\|certmanager.k8s.io' | wc -l